-- (1) Discovery shall be completed by August 17, 2020. - (2) Discovery requests and responses shall be served by e-mail, hand delivery, or overnight mail, and electronic service is encouraged.
+- (1) Discovery shall be completed by February 12, 2021. - (2) Discovery requests and responses shall be served by e-mail, hand delivery, or overnight mail, and electronic service is encouraged.
 Discovery served via e-mail shall be limited to 5 MB per attachment, shall indicate how many e-mails are being sent related to the discovery (such as 1 of 6 e-mails), and shall be numbered sequentially.
-Documents provided in response to a document request may be provided via a CD, DVD, or flash drive if not served electronically. - (3) Each electronic discovery response shall be given a separate electronic file name that is no longer than 60 characters. - (4) Sets of interrogatories, requests for admissions, requests for production of documents, or other forms of discovery shall be numbered sequentially in order to facilitate identification. - (5) Within each set, discovery requests shall be numbered sequentially, and any discovery requests in subsequent sets shall continue the sequential numbering system. - (6) For discovery requests made prior to the filing of the utility's rebuttal testimony, discovery responses shall be served within 30 days (inclusive of mailing) of receipt of the discovery request.
-For discovery requests related to matters addressed in the utility's rebuttal testimony, discovery responses shall be served within 15 days of receipt of the discovery request. - (7) Each page of every document produced pursuant to requests for production of documents shall be identified individually through the use of a Bates Stamp or other equivalent method of sequential identification.
+Documents provided in response to a document request may be provided via a CD, DVD, or flash drive if not served electronically. - (3) Each electronic discovery response shall be given a separate electronic file name that is no longer than 60 characters. - (4) Sets of interrogatories, requests for admissions, requests for production of documents, or other forms of discovery shall be numbered sequentially in order to facilitate identification. - (5) Within each set, discovery requests shall be numbered sequentially, and any discovery requests in subsequent sets shall continue the sequential numbering system. - (6) For discovery requests related to maters raised in the utility's direct testimony, the responding party shall serve its responses to the requesting party via electronic mail within 30 days of the date of the request.
+For discovery requests related to matters addressed in intervenor and Commission staff testimony, the responding party shall serve its responses to the requesting party via electronic mail within 15 days of the date of the request.
+For discovery requests related to matters addressed in the utility's rebuttal testimony, discovery responses shall be served within 10 days of receipt of the discovery request. - (7) Each page of every document produced pursuant to requests for production of documents shall be identified individually through the use of a Bates Stamp or other equivalent method of sequential identification.
 Parties should number produced documents in an unbroken sequence through the final hearing. - (8) Copies, whether hard copies or electronic, of discovery requests and responses shall be served on all parties and Commission staff.
 In addition, copies of all responses to requests for production of documents shall be provided to the Commission staff at its Tallahassee office unless otherwise agreed. - (9) Parties shall file in the Commission Clerk's Office a notice of service of any interrogatories or requests for production of documents propounded and associated responses in this docket, giving the date of service and the name of the party to whom the discovery was directed.